What is syphilis?

 After recovering from the secondary stage of syphilis, the disease can move into the latent stage.
 This stage produces no symptoms, but the infection is still present in the body.

 After many years, people who have syphilis and don’t get treatment may develop the fourth stage of syphilis, called tertiary syphilis.
 This stage can cause problems in the brain and spinal cord.
 Tertiary syphilis may damage the heart and other organs, also.

 Some people who have syphilis don’t have any signs of infection.
 In other people, the signs may be very mild.
 They might not even know they have it.
 But even if they have no signs or the signs go away on their own, the infection is still alive and can cause serious health problems many years later.

-Syphilis is almost always passed through sexual contact.
+Syphilis is caused by bacteria called Treponema pallidum.
+You can get syphilis by having sex with an infected person (coming into direct contact with a syphilis sore).
 It can also be passed from an infected mother to her baby during pregnancy.

 Syphilis can be cured with penicillin, which is an antibiotic.
 The penicillin is given as a shot.
 If you have had syphilis for 1 year or less, you only need to get 1 shot.
 If you have had syphilis longer than 1 year, you will need 2 or more shots.
 If you’re allergic to penicillin, be sure to tell your doctor.

 If you have an advanced case of syphilis, you may need stronger treatment.
 You may get shots of penicillin every day for 10 days.
 This can be done in the doctor’s office or at a clinic.
 A few people have to go to the hospital to be treated with penicillin intravenously (through an IV).